-Reverie II Winery is a boutique winery originally located in the Diamond Mountain Appellation (just south of the town of Calistoga).
+Reverie II Winery is a boutique winery which was originally located in the Diamond Mountain Appellation south of the town of Calistoga.
 It was founded by Norm Kiken and his late wife Evelyn Kiken.
 Their first vintage was in 1996.
-Norm’s introduction to wine began in a dentist’s chair in 1973 on the East Coast while waiting for a root canal.
+Norm’s introduction to wine began in a dentist’s chair in 1973 on the east coast while waiting for a root canal.
 While browsing through one of those obligatory have-to-read magazines you always find in waiting rooms at dentists’ offices he read an article about wine.
-Most people do not find a sudden inspiration in a dentist office but that day Norm became intrigued with learning more about wine.
+Most people do not find a sudden inspiration in a dentist office, but that day Norm became intrigued with learning more about wine.
 He immersed himself into studying and tasting wine while still working in a career in finance.
 While the chief financial officer at Leucadia National Corporation, an insurer based in in Manhattan -he decided he and Evelyn would move to wine country.
 In 1993 they purchased 40 acres on Diamond Mountain (before it officially became the Diamond Mountain Appellation).

 Great wines and great reviews in the early years led to a strong demand.
-The initial focus of Reverie was on distribution – with placement of their wines coming in premium wine shops and other retail outlets as well as highly regarded restaurants (mostly on the East Coast).
+The initial focus of Reverie was on distribution with placement of their wines coming in premium wine shops and other retail outlets as well as highly regarded restaurants (mostly on the East Coast).
 Vintner Grant Long was first introduced to Reverie, Norm and the property during a visit in 2002 at age 22.
-Reverie became more then just a wine to Grant – he didn’t leave for nearly a decade helping turn their model of selling wine through distributors into one of selling direct to consumers – primarily through seeing visitors on the property and helping build a hospitality program for the winery.
+Reverie became more than just a wine to Grant; he didn’t leave for nearly a decade helping turn their model of selling wine through distributors into one of selling direct to consumers – primarily through seeing visitors on the property and helping build a hospitality program for the winery including working with a select number of tour operators.
 And it was through Norm’s own encouragement that Grant eventually started his own wine brand (Aonair).

 Then changes started happening.
 In 2016 Norm sold the Reverie Vineyard property on Diamond Mountain to a development group who is currently building a luxury hotel on site to be managed by the Rosewood Hotels & Resorts Group.